 ★ Why You’ll Love this Recipe ★

-This frothy pink punch made with raspberry sherbet and ginger ale is one of my favorite party beverages!
+This frothy pink punch, made with raspberry sherbet and ginger ale, is one of my favorite party beverages!

 All you need is two ingredients!

 This punch is so easy to make.
 Just mix together raspberry sherbet and plain or raspberry ginger ale.
-You can add fresh raspberries if you'd like but that's totally optional.

-★ How to Make this Pink Punch ★
+★ How to Make this Recipe ★

-This punch is made in large batches, so it's ideal for serving a crowd.
+This pink punch is made in large batches, so it's ideal for serving a crowd.

-- Start with a large punch bowl.
+- Scoop sherbet into a larger punch bowl.

 - Slowly pour in ginger ale until it reaches the top.